Drama therapy

-Drama therapy is the use of theatre techniques to facilitate personal growth and promote mental health.
+Drama therapy, also called acting therapy or actor therapy, is the use of acting techniques used for actors and non-actors to facilitate personal growth and promote mental health.
 Drama therapy is used in a wide variety of settings, including hospitals, schools, mental health centers, prisons, and businesses.
 Drama therapy, as a modality of the creative arts therapies, exists in many forms and can apply to individuals, couples, families, and various groups.

 History

 The historical roots of drama therapy have been discussed by Jones (2007).
 At different times in history, drama has been used for psychological, political and religious change, such as Aristotle’s idea to use tragedy for ‘catharsis’.
 Several drama therapists have analyzed the historical roots of drama therapy in the context of ancient traditions and rituals (Jones, 2007).
 However, according to Jones (2007), the specific connection between drama and therapy did not emerge until the nineteenth century and developed further throughout the twentieth century.
 The development of drama therapy did not occur through one given pioneer, or even in one field, country or moment.
 Ideas about drama and healing were formed through several individual journeys and more or less accidental elements.
 David Johnstone and Renée Emunah stated that in the early stages of drama therapy, most drama therapists started as doers, actors or clinicians, "who discovered for themselves the exciting possibility of linking drama with healing"(Johnstone and Emunah, 2009, p.
 16).
 Robert Landy noted that "(t)he field of drama therapy is an expansive one, developing in a number of countries simultaneously, most notably England, the United States and the Netherlands"(Landy, 1994, p.
 32).